 As the golf course that used to host the PGA Grand Slam of Golf, you can bet that the Poipu Bay Golf Course is in good shape.
 This track is located in the southernmost part of the Kauai and allows players to experience true championship golf.

 Designed by Robert Trent Jones Jr., Poipu Bay Golf Course occupies a land wedged between the sea and the hilly mountains.
 The translation of the word “Poipu” is “crashing waves,” and when players reach the back nine, they’ll realize why the course is named that.
-Robert Trent Jones Jr. does a phenomenal job of incorporating the natural beauty of Hawaiin oceanside on the second half of the golf course.
+Robert Trent Jones Jr. does a phenomenal job of incorporating the natural beauty of Hawaiian oceanside on the second half of the golf course.

 From 1994 to 2006, the Poipu Bay Golf Course hosted the prestigious Grand Slam of Golf, in which the four major winners would compete in front of a large televised audience for colossal bragging rights.
 A little trivia: Tiger Woods won seven of those twelve Grand Slams!